p-e-w/sequencer/README.md

 ### Symbolic input and output

 Sequencer is not limited to processing integers but can identify sequences consisting of arbitrary Symja expressions (provided they can be evaluated numerically).
-For example, invoking the program with the command line `-u 0 1/2 sqrt(3)/2 1` produces
+For example, invoking the program with the arguments `0 1/2 sqrt(3)/2 1` produces

 ```
 a(n) = Sin(1/6*Pi*(n-1))